Chemist Warehouse: History

 The Gance brothers, Jack and Sam, purchased their first chemist in 1972 in the Melbourne suburb of Reservoir.
 Fresh out of university with a pharmacy degree, Mario Verrocchi, became a trainee under Sam Gance in 1980.
 The brothers expanded to three locations before leaving the Amcal chain in 1997 and establishing their own brand, My Chemist.
 In 2000, Jack Gance and Verrocchi founded Chemist Warehouse, opening the first store in Melbourne.

 Chemist Warehouse began its international expansion in 2017 with the opening of its first store in New Zealand.
 This was followed by its entry into Ireland in 2020, China in 2021, and the United Arab Emirates in 2024.

 In late 2018, the company launched its Ultra Beauty concept, luxury fragrance and beauty product stores which operate within Chemist Warehouse stores.
 Chemist Warehouse entered the optometry market in 2023, opening its first Optometrist Warehouse store in Malvern in February.
 In the second half of 2023, Chemist Warehouse established Chemist Warehouse Hospital Pharmacy, a joint venture with Cathie Reid and Stuart Giles aiming to establish a network of hospital-based pharmacies.

 In June 2023, Chemist Warehouse signed a five-year supply contract with Sigma Healthcare.
 As part of the deal Chemist Warehouse would receive a 10.7 percent stake in Sigma when the contract starts on 1 July 2024.
 In December 2023, Chemist Warehouse Group announced its intention to merge with Sigma through a reverse takeover.
 The deal would make Chemist Warehouse a publicly listed company on the ASX.
 On 13 February 2025, Sigma Healthcare merged with the Chemist Warehouse Group and have new shares trading on the ASX.

+In May 2026, Sigma and GreenLight Healthcare agreed to form a joint venture to launch the Chemist Warehouse brand in the United Kingdom.
+Under the agreement, Sigma licensed the Chemist Warehouse brand and provided retail support while GreenLight provided dispensary services and back-office support.
+Sigma also acquired a 75 per cent stake in a number of GreenLight stores.